Streamlabs: Products

 Streamlabs Desktop (formerly Streamlabs OBS) is a free and open-source streaming software that is based on a fork of OBS Studio.
 Electron is used as the software framework for the user interface.
-Streamlabs distributes the user's content over platforms such as Twitch, YouTube Live, and Facebook Live.
+Streamlabs distributes the user's content over platforms such as Twitch, YouTube, and Facebook.

 Crossclip is a video converter website that allows users to convert, edit and share live streaming content across multiple platforms.

-Willow is a link-in-bio link tool that is meant to help users increase revenue and make their links more discoverable.
+Willow is a link-in-bio link tool designed to help users increase revenue and make their links more discoverable.
 It includes a tipping feature and allows users to tip directly on the page.

 Melon is a browser-based podcast live streaming platform.
-Users can broadcast their live streams to Twitch, YouTube, Facebook, Linkedin, or a custom RTMP destination.
+Users can broadcast their live streams to Twitch, YouTube, Facebook, LinkedIn, or a custom RTMP destination.

 Oslo is a video review and collaboration tool.
 Users can upload and share projects in the cloud, and Oslo's project management and annotation tools provide ways for teams to receive and review feedback, as well as upload videos to YouTube.

 Streamlabs Charity is a free fundraising platform that assists charities in raising funds and connecting with streamers.
-Excluding standard processing fees, the platform takes no cut from donations, allowing everything to go to charity.
+Excluding standard processing fees, the platform takes no cut from donations, allowing all proceeds to go to charity.